Waqar-107/C-Basics/LINQ.md

   var distinctList1 = strList.Distinct();
   ```

-  The Distinct extension method doesn't compare values of complex type objects.
-You need to implement IEqualityComparer<T> interface in order to compare the values of complex types.
+  The Distinct extension method doesn't compare values of complex type objects. we need to implement IEqualityComparer<T> interface in order to compare the values of complex types.

 - `Except()` works in the same way.